towns-protocol/towns/README.md

 done
 ```

+4. Create an `.env` file in `servers/4337` with the required values.

 > !!
-YOU CAN FIND A SAMPLE OF ALL THE REQUIRED VALUES FOR 1 AND 2 IN [THIS NOTION DOC](https://www.notion.so/herenottherelabs/env-files-for-local-dev-046b81ff5bb947d69b9c3cf107c3597d) !!
+YOU CAN FIND A SAMPLE OF ALL THE REQUIRED VALUES FOR THESE STEPS IN [THIS NOTION DOC](https://www.notion.so/herenottherelabs/env-files-for-local-dev-046b81ff5bb947d69b9c3cf107c3597d) !!

-4. Create a Certificate Authority.
+5. Create a Certificate Authority.
 Run `./river/core/scripts/register-ca.sh` from the root of the repository.
 This will create the required `$HOME/river-ca-cert.pem` and `$HOME/river-ca-key.pem` files.

 ## Running everything locally